EDUCBA Logo

 How to Use Formula Bar in Excel?

-The formula bar can be used to edit the content of any cell and can be expanded to show multiple lines for the same formula.
+The formula bar can edit any cell’s content and expand to show multiple lines for the same formula.
 Let’s understand the function with a few examples.

 You can download this Formula Bar Excel Template here – Formula Bar Excel Template